President and Chief Executive Officer

-Arnold’s area of interest is in Aboriginal inclusion approaches to address the unique needs of Aboriginal youth, communities and partners.
-Aboriginal youth are the fast growing segment of the Canadian population and investment in youth leadership and skills development is critical to participation in labour markets, entrepreneurship and the economy.
+Arnold’s area of interest is in Indigenous inclusion approaches to address the unique needs of Indigenous youth, communities and partners.
+Indigenous youth are the fast growing segment of the Canadian population and investment in youth leadership and skills development is critical to participation in labour markets, entrepreneurship and the economy.
 CWY’s experiential learning approach is an effective model in youth leadership development and achievement in community driven projects.

 Director, Monitoring and Evaluation